XoopsDocs/xoops-modules-cookbook/en/book/1install.md

 # Install/Uninstall

-No special measures necessary, follow the standard installation process - extract the module folder into the
+To install a XOOPS module, there is no special measures necessary, just follow the standard installation process - extract the module folder into the

 ```text
 /modules